girust/odin_recipies/README.md

 # odin_recipies
-This is the first proyect of the Odin bootcamp, I'll demonstrate my knowledge by creating a html recipies site.
+This is the first proyect of the Odin bootcamp, I'll demonstrate my knowledge by creating a html recipies site